TasneemMohammed/Forecasting-Air-Passengers/README.md

 # Forecasting-Air-Passengers

-• Airline Passengers prediction problem
+• Airline Passengers' prediction problem

 • The task is to predict the number of international airline passengers

 ### Dataset